wp-plugins/display-embedded-videos-by-dbiota/readme.txt

 = Features =

-*display vids chronologically, *display vids in a daily random basis, *vids collection displayed updates accordingly to new vids posted in your site, *display vids collection in posts, pages or widgets, *custom the number of vids to display, *custom the number of vids per line, *show a "Load more..." button
+* display vids chronologically, * display vids in a daily random basis, * shows titles and links to the posts where each video is posted, * vids collection displayed updates accordingly to new vids posted in your site, * display vids collection in posts, pages or widgets, * custom the number of vids to display, * custom the number of vids per line, * show a "Load more..." button

 Shortcode example: